Anglican Church of Canada: Liturgy and service books

-Social issues and theological division
+Beliefs

 As is the case in churches directly influenced by Anglican ethos and theology, the ACC tends to reflect the dominant social and cultural strains of the nation in which it finds itself.
 For most of its history, the ACC embodied the conservative, colonial outlook of its mostly British-descended parishioners and of English Canada as a whole.
 In the post-World War II period, as the character of Canada changed, so too did the attitudes of people in the pews, and by extension, the church.

 Ordination of women and remarriage of divorced persons

 In recent years the ACC has been a leading progressive force within the Anglican Communion.
 In the 1970s the then primate, Ted Scott, argued at the Lambeth Conference in favour of women's ordination.
 The ACC ordained its first woman as a priest in 1976 and its first woman as a bishop in 1993.
 Many parishes, particularly in the west and even more particularly on aboriginal reserves, were already served by women deacons and allowing them to be ordained priests regularized their situation and permitted a regular sacramental ministry to be available in the parishes they served.
 Nonetheless, this change – in concert with such moves as allowing the remarriage of divorced persons – caused strains among more conservative parishes, both Anglo-Catholic and Evangelical.
 In the early 1970s some members of the ACC left to join breakaway Anglican groups such as the small Anglican Catholic Church of Canada.